roqua/homepage/README.md

    git checkout -b new-job-opening
    ```

 3. Work on your branch.
-Make sure it's buids properly.
+Make sure it builds properly.
 Tip: You can use guard to do compiling for you.

    ```bash
    bundle exec guard